 Hi!
 My name is Carrie, I have bipolar disorder, and this is my blog.
 Yeah, that’s a lot to start with, but I like to lay all the cards on the table.
 The goal of my blog is to share my story.
 I hope to raise awareness about bipolar disorder and help reduce the stigma against those who struggle with mood disorders.
-I’m also shamelessly promoting my book, Daddy Issues: A Memoir.
+I’m also shamelessly promoting my book, Daddy Issues: A Bipolar Memoir.

 I graduated with a B.A.
-Cum Laude in English from the University of Florida in 1996, and worked as a feature article writer and website designer for BellSouth (now AT&T) for six years.
+Cum Laude in English from the University of Florida in 1996, and I was a feature article writer and website designer for BellSouth (now AT&T) for six years.
 I earned a Master’s Certification in Project Management in 2002.
-I went back to school and got a BFA in Graphic Design in 2007.
-I ran my own design firm for several years, working with clients as big as WebMD and as small as the neighborhood jewelry artist.
+I went back to school and got a B.F.A. in Graphic Design in 2007.
+I ran my own graphic and web design firm for several years, working with clients as big as WebMD and as small as the neighborhood jewelry artist.
 I started designing graphics for movie and TV sets in the entertainment industry in 2005, and I’ve been at it ever since.
 My design work has been published in a college art school textbook, I’ve been interviewed on NPR’s “All Things Considered” and my artwork has been exhibited in national and international art museums.
 With more than 33 movie and television credits to my name, I’ve earned 2 Emmy nominations and an Art Director’s Guild award.
-I really enjoy the opportunity to design graphics and write copy that helps bring fictional worlds to life.
-My portfolio and résumé can be found on my website.
-I’ve published articles in, and I am a regular contributor to the DBSA (Depression and Bipolar Support Alliance) newsletter.
+I love designing graphics and writing copy that helps bring fictional worlds to life through film.

 The information and opinions on this site are for educational purposes only.

 This site should not be seen as a substitute for an official diagnosis or for professional health care.

 All content on this website is copyright © Carrie Cantwell – All Rights Reserved